doanhandonly/RAD-CSE151A-Project/Report.md

 #### Hyperparamter Tuning

-Before discussing the results, we remark that through `100` trials of hyperparameter tuning which took hours, it concluded that the most optimal neurons per layer is `110`, optimal hidden layer is `9`, optimal activation function is `sigmoid`, and optimal learning rate is `5.449514749224714e-05`.
+Before discussing the results, we remark that through `100` trials of hyperparameter tuning, which took hours, it concluded that the most optimal neurons per layer is `110`, optimal hidden layer is `9`, optimal activation function is `sigmoid`, and optimal learning rate is `5.449514749224714e-05`.
 We ended up with a mean squared error of 0.09 - an improvement over our linear regression model.
 More details can be found in our [Methods section](#methods).

 #### General Metric Description
 [Back to table of contents](#table-of-contents)

 We start with the `mean_absolute_error`, which tells us that on average our predicted rating is about `0.17` off for both the test and train cases.
 The similarity between these values tell us that our model has not overfitted, and though the values are a noticeable improvement compared to our first model, it is not ideal either.
 This shows how complex predicting review scores is.

 Same can be said for our `mean_squared_error`.
-We note that its value is smaller than the `mean_absolute_error` being average `0.10`, which makes sense as it is roughly the square root of the `mean_absolute_error`.
+We note that its value is smaller than the `mean_absolute_error`, being on average `0.10`, which makes sense as it is roughly the square of the `mean_absolute_error`.

 The `r2_score` however tells a very interesting story.
 The `r2_score` is a correlation metric that goes from 0 to 1, where 0 implies no correlation and 1 is identical correlation.
-Our value of `0.19` for train and `0.10` for test shows that our data is right on the edge of the fitting graph, meaning it is right under from overfitting.
+Our value of `0.19` for train and `0.10` for test shows that our data is right on the edge of the fitting graph, meaning it is on the verge of overfitting.
 This is a marked improvement to our linear regression `r^2` of about `0.8`, meaning our second model is a definite improvement.

 #### Model on Fitting Graph
 [Back to table of contents](#table-of-contents)

 Based on the similarity of our `MSE` and `MAE`, we know that our model has not overfitted the training data.
-However, the large difference between `r2_scores` tells us that our model is much father along - or more complex - than our linear regression model on the fitting graph.
+However, the large difference between `r2_scores` tells us that our model is much futher along - or more complex - than our linear regression model on the fitting graph.
 In other words, adding more layer or complexity may run the risk of overfitting, though we are clearly not there yet.
 This is very good for us, since it means that our model is quite generalizable (as the 10 folds contain similar values), but also quite difficult as adding large amounts of complexity is likely going to cause us to overfit our data.

 #### Improvements and Next Steps
 [Back to table of contents](#table-of-contents)

-Compared to our first model, the second model has much higher model complexity, and there is evidence (as discusses in the r2_scores above) that we are approaching the overfitting mark, though we are not there yet.
+Compared to our first model, the second model has much higher model complexity, and there is evidence (as discussed in the r2_scores above) that we are approaching the overfitting mark, though we are not there yet.
 This leaves us at a rather difficult stalemate: We have engineered a lot of features, have a large amount of data, and high model complexity, with optimized hyperparameters and a very small learning rate.
 This means that any potential model improvements probably needs to involve a major change in how we do our model.

 Here are some ways in which we may be able to improve our model:
-- Changing the type of NN layers.
-Right now, we have a "default" NN with backpropagation and only Dense layers with LeakyRelu in between.
-Perhaps trying different more complicated layers such as convolution or pooling layers may better bring out the correlations in the data.
+- `Changing the type of NN or NN layers.` Right now, we have a "default" NN with backpropagation and only Dense layers with LeakyRelu in between.
+Perhaps trying different and more complicated layers such as convolution or pooling layers may better bring out the correlations in the data.
-- Changing the type of activation function dynamically.
-Mathematically, each activation function is ideal for a very specific type of identification.
+- `Changing the type of activation function.` Mathematically, each activation function is ideal for a very specific type of identification.
 Perhaps changing activation functions between layers may help bring out the patterns in the data.
-- Doing more feature engineering.
-Some features, such as amenities, are only explored by length.
+- `Doing more feature engineering.` Some features, such as amenities, are only explored by length.
 Though it can be argued that there isn't much for us to do here, (since how much does amenities, for example, really impact the reviews of a listing?), it also means we have not tapped into this data's full potential.
 However, a full NLP stack will be necessary for this, which comes with concerns of overfitting and bias.

 ## Conclusion
 [Back to table of contents](#table-of-contents)

-In this project, we trained two models: First a linear regression model, which prompted us engineer features for categorical columns, and second a neural network, which gave us the model complexity and the ability to hyperparameter tune, allowing us to improve our metrics.
-Though our best model (the tuned NN) has an MSE of 0.1, MAE of 0.1, and r2 of 0.2, which is not ideal roughly speaking, this is already quite good in the grand scheme of things.
+In this project, we trained two models: First a linear regression model, which prompted us to engineer features for categorical columns, and second a neural network, which gave us the model complexity and the ability to hyperparameter tune, allowing us to improve our metrics.
+Though our best model (the tuned NN) has an `MSE` of `0.1`, `MAE` of `0.1`, and `r2` of `0.2`, which is not ideal roughly speaking, this is already quite good in the grand scheme of things.

 In other words, our purpose of providing more information to AirBnB customers for what things to look out for a highly rated (i.e. enjoyable) stay, and AirBnb hosts by what things to work on to deliver better rated experiences (i.e. more profitable listings) has largely been achieved by this model.
 For the customer, one can take a listing they really like, but say with 0 or very few reviews, and use the model to heuristically predict whether this listing has the characteristics and potential to be a good stay.
-To the host, one can take a couple new listings and predict roughly whether one will do better than the other in terms of review scores.
+For the host, one can take a couple new listings and predict roughly whether one will do better than the other in terms of review scores.
 This may also allow hosts to tune their descriptions, pricing, etc and predict how these things will impact the review rating of their listing.

-Thus, we conclude that given our metrics, being able to predict a given listing's review score plus minus 0.1 stars is more than enough precision to provide meaningful insights to both parties, and thus the project is largely a success.
-We note however, that based on personal experiences, that a 0.1 rating difference can be quite substantial, espeically when so many choices is presented to the customer by AirBnb.
+Thus, we conclude that given our metrics, being able to predict a given listing's review score plus minus `0.1` stars is more than enough precision to provide meaningful insights to both parties, and thus the project is largely a success.
+We note, however, that based on personal experiences, that a `0.1` rating difference can be quite substantial, especially when so many choices are presented to the customer by AirBnb.

+We had extensively described potential next steps in the previous section, but the general gist is to try a new type `Neural Network` with more in-depth engineered features, as predicting AirBnb review scores is more complicated than it seems!

 ## Statement of Collaboration
 [Back to table of contents](#table-of-contents)

 Our group participated in a lot of collaboration.
-Rather than having super clear cut roles, we divvied up the work and did what was expected of us while getting constant feedback from the other group members. *This means that while the general descriptions of what we did can be seen below (This is not an exhaustive list), we were all very involved with the other group member's work as well, which means each one of us got a holistic hands-on experience with the entire project and had even participation throughout the whole project.
-Overall, we were all very involved in the project, and constantly communicated with eachother.*
+Rather than having clear cut roles, we divvied up the work and did what was expected of us while getting constant feedback from the other group members. *This means that while the general descriptions of what we did can be seen below (note: this is not an exhaustive list), we were all very involved with the other group member's work as well, which means each one of us got a holistic hands-on experience with the entire project and had even participation throughout the whole project.
+Overall, we were all very involved in the project, and constantly communicated with each other.*

-Ryan Batubara: Feature Engineering, Plotting and Graphing, Report Writing, Model tuning, README, Model Design, Exploratory Data Analysis (Plotting), etc.
+- **Ryan Batubara:** Feature Engineering, Plotting and Graphing, Report Writing, Model tuning, README, Model Design, Exploratory Data Analysis (Plotting), etc.

-Artur Rodrigues: Feature Engineering, Explanations for Plots and Graphs, Report Writing, Banners, Exploratory Data Analysis (Descriptions), etc.
+- **Artur Rodrigues:** Feature Engineering, Explanations for Plots and Graphs, Report Writing, Banners, Exploratory Data Analysis (Descriptions), etc.

-Doanh Nguyen: Feature Engineering, Explanations for Plots and Graphs, Report Writing (Major Role), Exploratory Data Analysis (Descriptions), etc.
+- **Doanh Nguyen:** Feature Engineering, Explanations for Plots and Graphs, Report Writing (Major Role), Exploratory Data Analysis (Descriptions), etc.

 Thank you for reading our project report.
 [Back to table of contents](#table-of-contents)